Icinga/icinga2/doc/06-distributed-monitoring.md

 You can find additional hints in this section if you prefer to go your own route with automating setups (setup, certificates, configuration).

+### Certificate Auto-Renewal <a id="distributed-monitoring-certificate-auto-renewal"></a>

+Icinga 2 v2.8+ adds the possibility that nodes request certificate updates on their own.
+If their expiration date is soon enough, they automatically renew their already signed certificate by sending a signing request to the parent node.

 ### High-Availability for Icinga 2 Features <a id="distributed-monitoring-high-availability-features"></a>